-- (4) level(s) of flight for the entire route or part thereof and changes of levels if required; - (5) any necessary instructions or information on other matters such as approach or departure manoeuvres, communications and the time of expiry of the clearance.
+(4) level(s) of flight for the entire route or part thereof and changes of levels if required;

+(5) any necessary instructions or information on other matters, such as ATFM departure slot if applicable, approach or departure manoeuvres, communications and the time of expiry of the clearance.

-- (e) Read-back of clearances and safety-related information - (1) The flight crew shall read back to the air traffic controller safety-related parts of ATC clearances and instructions which are transmitted by voice.
+- (e) ►M4 Read back of clearances, instructions and safety-related information ◀ - (1) The flight crew shall read back to the air traffic controller safety-related parts of ATC clearances and instructions which are transmitted by voice.
 The following items shall always be read back: - (i) ATC route clearances; - (ii) clearances and instructions to enter, land on, take off from, hold short of, cross, taxi and backtrack on any runway; and - (iii) runway-in-use, altimeter settings, SSR codes, newly assigned communication channels, level instructions, heading and speed instructions; and - (iv) transition levels, whether issued by the controller or contained in ATIS broadcasts. - (2) Other clearances or instructions, including conditional clearances and taxi instructions, shall be read back or acknowledged in a manner to clearly indicate that they have been understood and will be complied with - (3) The controller shall listen to the read-back to ascertain that the clearance or instruction has been correctly acknowledged by the flight crew and shall take immediate action to correct any discrepancies revealed by the read-back. - (4) Voice read-back of CPDLC messages shall not be required, unless otherwise specified by the ANSP.

-- (ea) Changes in clearance regarding route or level - (1) When issuing a clearance covering a requested change in route or level, the exact nature of the change shall be included in the clearance. - (2) When traffic conditions will not permit clearance of a requested change, the word 'UNABLE' shall be used.
+- (ea) Changes in clearance regarding route or level - When issuing a clearance covering a requested change in route or level, the exact nature of the change shall be included in the clearance. - (2) When traffic conditions will not permit clearance of a requested change, the word 'UNABLE' shall be used.
 When warranted by circumstances, an alternative route or level shall be offered. - (eb) Clearance related to altimetry - (1) For flights in areas where a transition altitude is established, the vertical position of the aircraft shall, except as provided for in (5) below, be expressed in terms of altitudes at or below the transition altitude and in terms of flight levels at or above the transition level.
-While passing through the transition layer, the vertical position shall be expressed in terms of flight levels when climbing and in terms of altitudes when descending. - (2) The flight crew shall be provided with the transition level in due time prior to reaching it during descent. - (3) A QNH altimeter setting shall be included in the descent clearance when first cleared at an altitude below the transition level, in approach clearances or clearances to enter the traffic circuit, and in taxi clearances for departing aircraft except when it is known that the aircraft has already received the information in a directed transmission. - (4) A QFE altimeter setting shall be provided to aircraft on request or on a regular basis in accordance with local arrangements.
+While passing through the transition layer, the vertical position shall be expressed in terms of flight levels when climbing and in terms of altitudes when descending. - (2) The flight crew shall be provided with the transition level in due time prior to reaching it during descent.

+(3) Except when it is known that the aircraft has already received the information in a directed transmission, an QNH altimeter setting shall be included in: